Trial Length, Pricing, and Rationally Inattentive Customers: Model

 \paragraph{Inattentive-Revenue Component.} The firm's total revenue comes from two distinct sources.
 The first is standard revenue from "willing subscribers" with $v \ge P$ who value the service above its price.
 The second, and the focus of our behavioral model, is revenue from "inattentive subscribers."
 These are consumers with $v < P$ who optimally would have canceled but who failed to do so due to attentional friction.
 We define the revenue from this second group as \textit{inattentive revenue}.

-Since the cancellation probability $q^*$ is constant for all consumers with $v<P$, this expression simplifies to $\text{IR}(T,P) = P \cdot F(P) \cdot [1-q^*(P, \lambda(T))]$.
+Since the cancellation probability $q^*$ is constant for all consumers with $v<P$, this expression simplifies to $\text{IR}(T,P) = P \cdot F(P) \cdot [1-q^*(P, \tau(T))]$.
 This component of profit is central to our analysis, as it is the channel through which the firm's choice of $T$ affects its revenue.

-\paragraph{Total Profit.} Thus, we define the firm's total profit is the sum of standard revenue from willing subscribers, as in standard economic models, and inattentive revenue from (rationally) ``inattentive subscribers''.
+\paragraph{Total Profit.} Hence, we define the firm's total profit as the sum of standard revenue from willing subscribers, as in standard economic models, and inattentive revenue from (rationally) ``inattentive subscribers''.

 \paragraph{Expected Consumer Utility.} A forward-looking consumer's ex-ante expected utility from accepting the contract is the sum of the expected surplus for high-valuation types and the expected losses for low-valuation types.
 The losses for the latter group include both the expected monetary loss from failing to cancel and the cognitive cost incurred in trying to remember.